 Besides that, there are plenty of specialists, among which you can surely find a good one.
 So I will give you some suggestions on what to pay attention to.

 First of all, stay away from any service providers who are deeply in love with one specific method or type of psychotherapy.
 A good psychologist, even if (s)he is specialized in one particular form or method of intervention, must know different and alternative approaches and must be able to provide reasons for why (s)he picked it.
 That is, (s)he can offer argued opinions on differences between the approaches (s)he studied and must be able to say why (s)he chose a particular specialization.
 Also, (s)he must be able to tell you about what kind of problems their specialization works better on.
 Considering different types of problems, there are different types of suitable approaches.

-For example, for troubles in childhood which affect the present life of the client, short-term therapy will not do.
+For example, for troubles in childhood that affect the present life of the client, short-term therapy will not do.
 It might work: psychoanalysis, transactional analysis, psychodrama, hypnosis, cognitive-behavioral approach.
 It might provide fewer effects: neuro-linguistic programming or Jungian psychotherapy.

 For anxiety disorders, post-traumatic stress disorder or burnout, you would use neuro-linguistic programming, hypnosis, cognitive-behavioral approach and even psychiatry but rather not psychoanalysis.

 So a good services provider must tell you what type of problems does what (s)he’s good at solves.
 (S)he might even give you examples of types of problems which he solved of a certain kind.
 The worst kind of answer that you could get is “this works for everything and with anyone” or “I haven’t tried other methods”.
 If you hear this, just say hello and walk on by.